AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 | &20 | Fetch values from a buffer (and offset), rather than the command stream |
 | &40 | Separate arguments will have individual format bytes |

 The most important of these is the "fetch values from a buffer" bit.
 When this bit is set, a format byte is still read from the VDU command stream, but then the next two bytes in the stream are interpreted as a buffer ID, which should then be followed by an offset (2 further bytes, unless the "use advanced offsets" bit is set).
-The value to be used in the operation will then be fetched from the buffer at the given offset, and interpretted using the format described in the format byte.
+The value to be used in the operation will then be fetched from the buffer at the given offset, and interpreted using the format described in the format byte.
 Using this allows for transform matrices to be built up over time in multiple buffers, and then combined into a single buffer.
 This can be useful for building up complex transformations in a modular way.

 When this flag is set, all arguments are fetched from the given buffer, at the given offset.
 If the operation requires multiple bytes they will be read consecutively from the buffer.
 The format byte is still used to interpret the values fetched from the buffer.